fabianbacher/Where-s-Waldo/README.md

 # Where's Waldo? 🔍

 **Where's Waldo?** is a cutting-edge deep learning project aimed at simplifying the search for Waldo in the widely beloved children's book series.
-By leveraging Convolutional Neural Networks (CNNs) and YOLO (You Only Label Once), our model achieves efficient and precise detection of Waldo's location in various scenes.
+By leveraging Convolutional Neural Networks (CNNs) and YOLO (You Only Look Once), our model achieves efficient and precise detection of Waldo's location in various scenes.

 ## Demo Video